maxrodrigo/maxrodrigo.github.io/resume.md

 - Development of the new search engine using Elasticsearch.
 - Design of the development and QA team workflows.
-- Design of development styleguides and processes.
+- Design of development style guides and processes.
 - Design and implementation the Continues Delivery process.
 - Redesign and development of the local development and testing environments.
 - Documentation of new processes, workflows and style guides.
 - Custom tools for the development team.
-Automatic deployments, tagging, integrations, cleanups, etc.
+Automatic deployments, tagging, integration, cleanups, etc.
 - Implementation of A/B Testing.
 - Incremented page speed by 68%
 - Made deployment process with AWS in less than 26sec.